runtimeverification/iele-semantics/iele.md

 ### Invalid Operator

 We use `INVALID` both for marking the designated invalid operator and for garbage bytes in the input program.
+Executing the INVALID instruction results in an exception.

 ```{.k .uiuck .rvk}
     syntax InvalidOp ::= "INVALID"